 13. Hiking the Volcano Mt.
 Eldborg

-The hike was magical, slowly the mist evaporated and the views became clearer and clearer.
-Because the trail was covered in snow I had to be quite careful not to get lost but with the help of Maps.me I managed okay.
+The hike was magical, slowly the mist evaporated, and the views became clearer and clearer.
+Because the trail was covered in snow, I had to be quite careful not to get lost but with the help of Maps.me, I managed okay.

 The most special part about the hike was that I was the only one there.
 Well, me and my husband (after all, it’s always better not to go hiking in the wilderness alone!).
 There was no sound but the soft thuds of our boots on the fresh snow.
-We felt like we had been transported to a real-life winter wonderland, passing below snow-covered brushes and walking along an icy river.
+We felt like we had been transported to a real-life winter wonderland, passing below snow-covered bushes and walking along an icy river.
 Definitely a highlight of our Iceland winter road trip!

 Recommended by Lotte from Phenomenal Globe

 14. Inside the Volcano

 A journey right to the center of the earth.
 Sounds unimaginable, right?
 Well, it happens in the land of magic: Iceland.

 Nature and activities here are beyond our imagination.
 I took my trip here in the autumn of 2016.
 It was early October, and we stayed at Hvergandi town.
 This is a half an hour drive from the dormant Thrinukagigur volcano, which had erupted around 4000 years ago.